pogamar/TaskManager/TaskManagement/README.md

 	6. _actionCB
 	7. getTaskIdVC

 	*"showView" is the entry point of the program, the main function in the Main.cpp calls this method.
-It calls the view method(showCommands) with parameters.
-The view method then shows option.
+It calls the View method(showCommands) with parameters.
+The "showCommands" method then shows option.
 And once the user has given an input, it calls the callback function, give by "showView"

-	*"addTaskVC" shows user istruction via, "getTaskNameDescription" method in view. "getTaskNameDescription" also returns Task Name and Task Description from user.
+	*"addTaskVC" shows user instruction via, "getTaskNameDescription" method in View. "getTaskNameDescription" also returns Task Name and Task Description from user.
 Then "addTaskVC" calls the "addItem" in Task.
 Once the insertion is complete.
 It shows success message.

+	*"editTaskVC" gets a task name from "getTaskName" method in View.
+Then it fetches a row with "getRow" method in Task model.
+Then it gets name and description with "getTaskNameDescription" method in View.
+Then it updates information with "updateItem" method in Task.

+	*"deleteTaskVC" gets a task name from "getTaskName" method in View.
+Then it fetches a row with "getRow" method in Task model.
+And then deletes the row with "deleteItem" method in Task